-- mine whether they need developmental English, Mathematics, or Reading courses.
+Students who consider themselves inadequately prepared to pursue a college-level course may request assessment to determine whether they need developmental English, mathematics, or reading courses.
 They must complete the appropriate subject area placement test and must be determined to need remediation before placement.
-The decision to permit the student to enroll in any DE course is an institutional prerogative with placement decision made by the program director. - 3.
-Entrance Placement Appeal Procedure Any student who feels that results of the assessment procedures do not accurately reflect academic ability may appeal the placement decision(s) to the Admissions Committee.
+The decision to permit the student to enroll in any DE course is an institutional prerogative with placement decision made by the program director.

+- 3. Entrance Placement Appeal Procedure Any student who feels that results of the assessment procedures do not accurately reflect academic ability may appeal the placement decision(s) to the Readmissions Committee.
 The appeal may be initiated through the vice president for Student Affairs or the vice president for Academic Affairs.
 Students are encouraged to submit documentation of extenuating circumstances to the vice president at the time the appeal is initiated.
 Students must appear personally before the committee to appeal placement decisions.
-The committee meets at 10 a.m. on the day following open registration each semester. - Following the appeal hearing, the committee will submit its recommendation to the vice president for Academic Affairs and the vice president for Student Affairs for final approval.
-The decision of the vice presidents may be subsequently appealed through regular institutional procedures. - 4.
+The committee meets at 9 a.m. on the day following open registration each semester. - Following the appeal hearing, the committee will submit its recommendation to the vice president for Academic Affairs and the vice president for Student Affairs for final approval.
+The decision of the vice presidents may be subsequently appealed through regular institutional procedures - 4.
 Student Challenge of Placement Test.
 A student may be allowed to challenge the placement test, by subject area, if, according to the director's judgement, placement indications are inconsistent with diagnostic test results.
 The student will not retake the placement test, but may be placed differently according to the director's determination.
-This exception to placement must be supported by documentation, and the director must permanently waive the student's original placement. - 5.
-Retaking the Placement Test.
-Students may retake the test 90 or more days after the previous examination, provided they have not enrolled in any course in the retesting subject area at Walters State or at any other college or university.
-There is a charge for retest. - Provisions for Open Entry / Early Exit.
-Students who are appropriately placed initially but who show exceptional motivation should be allowed to progress in two ways: - a.
-A student may complete one course and start a second course within the same term.
+This exception to placement must be supported by documentation, and the director must permanently waive the student's original placement. - Provisions for Open Entry / Early Exit.
+Students who are appropriately placed initially but who show exceptional motivation should be allowed to progress in two ways: - A student may complete one course and start a second course within the same term.
 The student will register for the partially completed second course in the subsequent term. - b.
 A student who completes requirements of two courses in a single term may be allowed to attempt the exit criteria for the second course.
-When a student completes two levels of course work while enrolled in a single course, the student will receive a waiver for the additional course completed. - 7.
-Use of Assessment for Students with Deficiencies in Admission Requirements.
-TBR admission standards implemented Fall 1989 apply to all students graduating from high school Spring 1989 and thereafter.
-Students deficient in required high school units may be admitted to community colleges and, through alternative admission, to TBR universities.
-The placement tests in English and mathematics are used to determine the placement of students requiring removal of unit deficiencies in these subject areas.
-Consequently, students deficient in English or Mathematics units may remove these deficiencies by (1) scoring at college course placement levels and thereby demonstrating competency or (2) completing DE courses indicated by placement.
-Students admitted under the following categories must undergo placement assessment for purposes of meeting high school unit admission criteria:
+When a student completes two levels of course work while enrolled in a single course, the student will receive a waiver for the additional course completed. - 6.
+Withdrawal from DE Courses.
+Persistence in the program is essential.
+Students, therefore, must be counseled prior to withdrawal from a course. - 7.
+Grades to be Assigned.
+Grades to be assigned in DE courses are: A, B, C, F; I, incomplete and W, withdrawal.
+Students will not be allowed to audit DE courses. - 8 .
+Concurrent Enrollment in College-Level and DE Courses.
+College-level courses taken concurrently with DE courses must be carefully selected and must not require skills in which the student is currently deficient.